IBM/wc-devops-utilities/README.md

 * [DeploySlave Design](doc/DeploySlaveDesign.md) <br>
 * [SupportContainer Design](doc/SupportContainerDesign.md)-->

-## Prerequisites  ##
+## Preparing Docker images for DevOps Utilities ##

-Build all the required Docker images for WebSphere Commerce DevOps utilities before you deploy WebSphere Commerce V9.
+Before you deploy WebSphere Commerce V9, build all required Docker images for WebSphere Commerce DevOps Utilities.

-Before you run build Docker images, ensure that your machine has Docker ( DockerCE or EE  17.06 ) installed and that your machine is connected to the Internet.
+Before you run build Docker images, ensure that your machine has Docker (DockerCE or EE  17.06) installed and that your machine is connected to the Internet.

 1. Go to the  `commerce-devops-utilities/kubernetes/DeployController` directory, and run the following command to build the DeployController Docker image: